-Role of Internal Reviewers
+Role of External Reviewers

-Internal reviewers play a pivotal role in the academic program review process.
-As UO faculty from academic units that are similarly structured they bring relevant experience and perspectives.
-Being internal to the institution but external to the unit allows reviewers to offer an unencumbered evaluation of the unit within the campus context.
+External reviewers play a pivotal role within the academic program review process.
+As experts in the field, they bring knowledge of the larger context of the discipline and peer programs.
+Additionally, being external to the institution allows reviewers to offer an unencumbered evaluation of the unit within the campus context.

-The University of Oregon is especially interested in internal review committees (IRC) perspectives and insights on the main elements of the self-study:
+The University of Oregon is especially interested in external review committee (ERC) perspectives and insights on the main elements of the self-study: